Levers are in stock

-The Better Lever CONCEPT, a less expensive repair with a better replacement part.
+The Better Lever CONCEPT, a less expensive repair and a more durable replacement part.

 On 5 SPEEDS the PRIMARY CASE is too close to the transmission's shifter shaft to allow the worn out shift lever to be removed.
 The HOW-TO-VIDEOS show you how to remove the old lever and how the Better Lever is DESIGNED to install, all without removing the primary.